| Sneak Peeks

 hanging in the air, telling of itself at the nostrils with sharp reminders, rising right through the

 Most of us left our wars behind us.
 As much as we could.
-But with Parkie it was different…pieces of it hung on
+But with Parkie it was different…pieces of it

 as if they were on for the long ride.
-I don't mean that he was a flag waver or mufti hero, now that he was out
+I don't mean that he was a flag waver or mufti hero, now that he

 of uniform.
 But the whole war kept coming back to him in ways he had no control over.
-There are people to whom
+There are people to

 such things befall.
-They don't choose them, that's for sure, but it's as if they somehow get appointed for all
+They don't choose them, that's for sure, but it's as if they somehow get appointed

 the attendant crap life gets filled with.